SherG/cool-iron/blog/signalfox.md

 * Minimum $300k/year in revenue
 * Minimum 2 years of profitability
-* Processes to generate leads and sales are in place and you track KPIs
+* Processes to generate leads and sales are in place and you track and understand KPIs
 * You want to scale

 To receive our recommendation, please use the contact form on the home page.